crotwell/TauP/src/doc/sphinx/source/taup_find.rst

 Great care should be take as the combinatorial explosion is significant.
-In the iasp91 model for a surface source, :code:`--max 1` results in 85 phases while :code:`--max 2` results in over 1000 phases.
+In the iasp91 model for a surface source, :code:`--max 1` results in 106 phases while :code:`--max 2` results in over 1200 phases.
-Then :code:`--max 3` results in almost 13,000 phases and
+Then :code:`--max 3` results in almost 14,000 phases and
-:code:`--max 4` is almost 150,000.
-The number of phase paths can be limited by a range of ray parameters or times or by disabling interactions with discontinuities in the model.
+:code:`--max 4` is over 170,000.
+The number of phase paths can be significantly reduced by disabling interactions with discontinuities in the model that are not of interest.

 The phases may also be limited by a ray parameter range or optionally by a travel time range.
 Note that limiting by interaction number, via :code:`--max`